gemilepus/Scriptboxie/Command.md

   * @Formulas

 > Formulas: like `x > 1`.operators can use `==` `!=`(equality),`<` `>` `>=`(relational),`&&`(conditional AND),`||`(conditional OR)
-> Empty:if set Event,it can use image matching point

 * Example
   * `Calc-Check` `x == 0`